StefanoIncardone/kaylang/IDEAS.md

 let codes = int[6][1 = 1, 3 = 2, 0 = 3];    # array of six elements with indexes 1, 3 and 0 initialized to 1, 2, 3
 ```

-will borrow useful feature from C like indexed initialization:
+will borrow useful features from C like indexed initialization:

 ```kay
 let codes: int[19] = [